olgierd/portable-yagi-clamps/README.md

 ## How to print?

 I'm using https://dkprojects.net/openscad-threads/ library to render threads.
-Place is in this directory in order to correctly render the STL.
+Place it in this directory in order to correctly render the STL.

 I've printed mine using PLA, 0.2 mm layer, 0.4 mm nozzle, no supports.